sriram2511/sriram2511/README.md

 📫 You can reach out to me at [sriramchitra25@gmail.com](mailto:sriramchitra25@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/sriram01/).

-⚡ Fun fact: I enjoy solving Rubik's Cubes in my free time and capturing moments through photography.
+⚡ Fun fact: I enjoy solving Rubik's Cubes in my free time.

 Okay! let's get into my formal background.